-- The Chief Executive Officer will determine the Agenda for each meeting.
-All meetings shall be confined to items listed on the Agenda.
-Agendas will be distributed to all members at least four (4) working days in advance of meeting dates. - Detailed documents will be distributed to Panel members at least four (4) working days in advance of the meeting dates.
+- The Executive Officer Chief will determine the Agenda for each meeting. meetings be All shall confined to items listed the Agenda. on Agendas will be distributed to all members at least four (4) working days in advance of meeting dates. - Detailed documents will be distributed to Panel members at least four (4) working days in advance of the meeting dates.